rocari96/looking_experiment/README.md

 If you do not have **Anaconda** installed, you can download the Python 3 version here: https://www.anaconda.com/distribution/

-Then install the provided environment:

 Navigate to the **looking_experiment** folder:

 ```
 cd looking_experiment
 ```

-Install the environment using:
+Install the provided environment using:

 ```
 conda env create --name looking_experiment --file environment.yml